Ashu-k10/Ashu-k10/README.md

 ### 🚀 About Me

 - 🎓 Final-year **Computer Engineering** student at **D.Y.
 Patil College of Engineering (DYPCOE), Akurdi, Pune** — SPPU, Class of **2027**
-- 🎮 Passionate about **Game AI**, **interactive systems**, and building things that feel alive
+- 🎮 Passionate about **Python**, **AIML**, **GenAI**,  and building things that feel alive
-- 🛠️ Comfortable across the stack — from Unity/C# to React and Node.js
+- 🛠️ Comfortable across the stack — from FastAPI to React and Node.js
 - 🤖 Exploring how LLMs and reinforcement learning can make software genuinely adaptive
 - 💡 I like turning half-formed ideas into working, deployable products
-- 📫 Always open to collaborating on AI, game dev, or full-stack projects
+- 📫 Always open to collaborating on AI,GenAI & full-stack projects

 ---